 The Design Techniques

-After studying the concept of invisible design, I came to conclusion that says that design simply and with clear purpose.
-Don’t embellish it with trendy components just because you want to use some techniques.
+After studying the concept of invisible design, I came to the conclusion to design in a simple manner and with clear purpose.
+Don’t embellish it with trendy components just because you want to use some fancy techniques.
 Design little pieces so that they work smoothly.
 Design the big picture to paint a complete image of what your web design is supposed to reflect.